DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 module.exports = Token
 ```

-A user can have many api tokens, a token belongs to just one user.
-This is exactly how Laravel Eloquent Model relationships work.
-In **AdonisJs**, it is called `Lucid Models`.
+A user can have many API tokens, but a token belongs to just one user.
+This is exactly how the Laravel Eloquent Model relationships work.
+In **AdonisJs**, this is called `Lucid Models`.

-**Note:** If you are upgrading an old application, be careful enough to do the following:
+**Note:** If you are upgrading an old application, be careful to do the following:

 * Run `npm i --save adonis-auth`
-* Register the authentication provider to the providers list in `bootstrap/app.js`
+* Register the authentication provider to the providers list in `bootstrap/app.js`.
 * Set up a global middleware in `app/Http/kernel.js` by adding `Adonis/Middleware/AuthInit` to the `globalMiddleware` variable.

 Next, open up `app/resources/views/welcome.njk` and configure it like so: